What is Jujutsu?

-Jujutsu is a martial art that reflects the movements of an attacker back upon him or herself.
+Jujutsu is a martial art that reflects the movements of an attack upon him or herself.
 Although Jujutsu has its origins in Chinese martial arts, it has been widely practiced in Japan since the sixteenth century.
 Jujutsu uses a series of techniques involving joint locks, small weaponry, and defensive tactics with an emphasis on conserving energy to neutralize an attacker.
-Examples of martial arts that have developed from or been influenced by Jujutsu include Hapkido, Krav Maga, Judo, and Aikido.
+Some examples of martial arts that have developed from or have been influenced by jujutsu are aikido, bartitsu, hapkido, judo (and thence Brazilian jiu-jitsu and sambo), kajukenbo, krav maga, kapap, pangamot, and kenpo.
+Also, some schools went on to influence modern Japanese karate.
+Jujutsu is differentiated from many other martial arts like Karate because it is not an offensive martial art but assumes a counteroffensive (defensive) strategy.

-The word "Jujutsu" can be translated to mean, “soft or gentle technique.”
-Small circular movements create a manipulation of an opponent’s force back onto him or her with painful consequences.
-The movements of Jujutsu are efficient and flowing; it is a distinctly beautiful martial art to watch.
-Many of the moves used in Jujutsu have been refined for close-quarters fighting.
-As a close combat form of self-defense, various striking techniques were adopted in jujutsu that targets vital areas above the shoulders such as the eyes, throat, groin, and back of the neck.
+The word "Jujutsu" can be translated to mean, “soft, gentle or flexible technique.”
+The small circular movements create mechanical leverage, as in the manipulation of a joint.
+The natural movements of Jujutsu are precise, robust and fluid.
+Many of the moves used in Jujutsu applied while in direct physical contact, in proximity for close-quarters fighting.
+The various striking techniques of jujutsu target vital areas such as the face, throat, groin, and back of the neck.
+Philosophically there remains a strong emphasis on fighting the internal enemy, within oneself and incorporating mind, body and spiritual concepts.

 The exact origins of Jujutsu are unclear because much of the history was passed down by oral teachings; elements of the art can be traced back over 2500 years.
 Mythical stories of Kajima and Kadori two legendary gods tell of how the inhabitants of an eastern province were punished for their lawlessness using Jujutsu techniques.